intersystems-community/sam/README.md

    3. Have access to Docker Hub (https://hub.docker.com/).
 If you do not have an account, you must create one.

-## UNZIP AND UNTAR
+## CLONE or DOWNLOAD the TARBALL
-Uncompress the distribution file, as shown below
+Either clone this repository or download the tarball + uncompress & untar it, as shown below
    ```$ tar zpxvf sam-<version>.tar.gz```